Close

 What to know about divorce overseas

 A divorce decree filed overseas can be complicated, as courts in the United States may not recognize it.
-So, it’s usually best to file in the United States.
+It may be best to file in the United States.

 Laws allow service members and their spouses to file for divorce in either the state where the service member is currently stationed, the state where they claim legal residency or the state in which the nonmilitary spouse resides.